quantumphysicist/Teaching-Data-Science/README.md

 `Accessing Data Via APIs\Using Openweathermap.org API.ipynb`
 A demonstration of how to access the [openweathermap.org](http://www.openweathermap.org) API using Python.

+`Attendance Tracker — MS Teams`

+This is an Attendance Tracker Python script that processes MS Teams attendance data by comparing expected and actual participants.
+To use it, replace the Teams report with your own and create an expected_participants.csv file with the names of expected participants.
+Running the script generates a CSV file named attendance.csv with attendance information.

 `Attendance Tracker — Zoom`

 This is an Attendance Tracker Python script that processes Zoom attendance data by comparing expected and actual participants.
 To use it, export the participants list from Zoom and create a CSV file with expected participants' names and run the script to generate an attendance.csv file with attendees' status.

-`Attendance Tracker — Teams`

-This is an Attendance Tracker Python script that processes MS Teams attendance data by comparing expected and actual participants.
-To use it, replace the Teams report with your own and create an expected_participants.csv file with the names of expected participants.
-Running the script generates a CSV file named attendance.csv with attendance information.

 `Logistic Regression\Logistic_Regression_Tumours_Dummy_Data.ipynb`
 This notebook uses the Logistic Regression algorithm to predict the type of tumour (malignant or benign) based on the size of the tumour.